Our Role in Leased Line Replacement

 Use an existing IP/MPLS network or build one out.
 Connect existing analog interfaces over microwaves or a fiber network.

 Many Telcos offer T1 lines as an alternative to copper leased lines.
-Avoid cybersecurity headaches and regulation with T1 lines.
+Avoid dealing with prioritization requirements and cyber-security headaches with this plug and play solution.

 A History of Helping